 Other signs and symptoms of bipolar disorder

-- Psychosis.
-Severe episodes of either mania or depression may result in psychosis, a detachment from reality.
-Symptoms of psychosis may include false but strongly held beliefs (delusions) and hearing or seeing things that aren't there (hallucinations).
+- Psychosis — severe episode of either mania or depression (but not hypomania) that results in a detachment from reality and includes symptoms of false but strongly held beliefs (delusions) and hearing or seeing things that aren't there (hallucinations)

 When to see a doctor

 If you have any symptoms of depression or mania, see your doctor or mental health provider.
 Bipolar disorder doesn't get better on its own.
 Getting treatment from a mental health provider with experience in bipolar disorder can help you get your symptoms under control.

 Many people with bipolar disorder don't get the treatment they need.
 Despite the mood extremes, people with bipolar disorder often don't recognize how much their emotional instability disrupts their lives and the lives of their loved ones.

 And if you're like some people with bipolar disorder, you may enjoy the feelings of euphoria and cycles of being more productive.
 However, this euphoria is always followed by an emotional crash that can leave you depressed, worn out — and perhaps in financial, legal or relationship trouble.

 If you're reluctant to seek treatment, confide in a friend or loved one, a health care professional, a faith leader or someone else you trust.
 He or she may be able to help you take the first steps to successful treatment.

 Suicidal thoughts and behavior are common among people with bipolar disorder.
 If you think you may hurt yourself or attempt suicide, call 911 or your local emergency number immediately.